JeonghunLee/blogspot/docs/blogger_link_gardget.md

 </br>

-Select one of them and then Resize it
+Select one of them and then Resize it  (optionally)
+more than use it like 128x128 if you think icon image is too small

 ![Example](./imgs/link_imgs/32x32/x_32x32.png)